amacal/i13c/README.md

 ## development

-Everything what you need is in the Makefile:
+Everything is wired through the Makefile.
+The devcontainer provides all tooling, so you can just:

 ```bash
 # builds all binaries